-I love movies. and my Mother loved movies.
+I love movies, and my Mother loved movies.
 She loved the stories told by her favorite movies and had several favorites she would watch every time they came on broadcast Television, over and over and over.
-She and I are alike in many ways and I also gained my love for movies from her while watching her favorites with her over the years.
+She and I are alike in many ways and I suppose I gained my love for movies from her while watching her favorites with her over the years.
 She loved stories of great achievement (Bridge on the River Kwai), great men and character (To Kill a Mockingbird), perseverance and strength (Shenandoah), and sometimes funny stories set in a historic backdrop (Mr. Roberts).
 I love science fiction, action, period pieces and stories of great mean and great achievement (Gladiator, Last of the Mohicans, Master and Commander, Serenity).
 I also loved her movies as well – To Kill a Mockingbird being in my top five favorites.

-I love not only the stories (like my Mama) but am also fascinated by the process of making the movies, the sets, the costumes, the lighting, the technology, the direction – and of course the presentation.
+I love not only the stories (like my Mama) but am also fascinated by the process of making the movies, the sets, the costumes, the lighting, the sound, the technology, the direction – and of course the presentation.
 Mama was perfectly happy with movies on a 19″ television, but I longed for an experience more like a real movie theater.

 When I was 8 or 9 years old I bought a small 8mm projector from the back of a magazine for twenty dollars, and experimented in our attic with setting up a way to have a larger projected screen.
 I tried sheets, cardboard, poster board, painted wood, anything to approximate a screen, and one thing I learned back then – “you cannot project black”, thus you need absolute darkness for projection to be optimal.
-I still have that projector and many of the abbreviated classic movies I purchased.
+I still have that projector and many of the 8mm abbreviated classic movies I purchased.
 Later, my Aunt Ruthy gave me an old 16mm projector and a few movies for it.
 I remember getting my hands burned many times by its steel frame that got almost red hot from its powerful lamp after thirty minutes or so!

 As I grew to be an adult I kept my love for movies and the proper presentation of what the Director intended his audience to see.
 I also developed a love for music, and of course, the optimal presentation of sound so I purchased and owned many different types of stereo equipment – continually chasing better and better sound production.